 Tree growth is hindered in the tundra ecosystems due to low temperatures.
 In fact, it is the coldest ecosystem on the planet.
 The word tundra comes for a Russian language dialect meaning "treeless mountain tract".
 Due to the lack of trees, the tundra can be quite windy.
 Tundra ecosystems can be further classified into three categories.

-Arctic - North of the taiga belt is the arctic tundra.
+North of the taiga belt is the arctic tundra.
 Conditions here can be harsh with the fact that it tends to stay frozen throughout most of the year.
-During the summer, temperature rise slightly enabling some of the snow and ice to melt, leaving the land wet and soggy.
+During the summer, the temperature rises slightly enabling some of the snow and ice to melt, leaving the land wet and soggy.
 These warm months give way to lakes, marshes, bogs, and streams.

 Wetlands - Wetlands are an area of land that is saturated by standing water.
 Sometimes this is seasonal and sometimes it is permanent.
 Some examples of freshwater wetlands include freshwater marshes, bogs, swamps, and fens.